 Just as the acute onset of COVID-19 can affect different people in different ways and to different degrees, the reported symptoms of Long Covid vary significantly between patients but include the following:

 Nausea and vomiting

 “Brain fog” – not being able to concentrate or think clearly

 Anxiety and depression

 Given the sheer volume of symptoms of Long Covid, patients may not understand what is wrong with them and, therefore, may not know where to go for help.
-Therefore, COVID-19 testing is strongly encouraged as the employee will be able to identify that they’ve previously had coronavirus and that their symptoms may be a result of Long Covid.

 As there is no test specifically for Long Covid, it’s important to make sure you approach workplace management by recognising the symptoms and not just the syndrome.
 If someone has Long Covid, business-wide recognition of the symptoms will mean that your employees can start to receive the support they need, medically, personally, and professionally.